Celtics vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- Boston's games this season have gone over this contest's total of 214.5 points 65 times.
+- Boston and its opponents have gone over 209.5 combined points in 68 of 82 games this season.

-- Boston's contests this year have an average point total of 229.4, 14.9 more points than this matchup's over/under.
+- Boston's matchups this year have an average point total of 229.4, 19.9 more points than this game's over/under.

-- Boston has been the favorite in 73 games this season and won 52 (71.2%) of those contests.
+- Boston has entered the game as favorites 73 times this season and won 52, or 71.2%, of those games.

 Celtics vs Heat Additional Info